ultraleap/UnityPlugin/README.md

 1. The latest Ultraleap Hand Tracking Software.
 You can get this [here][developer-site-tracking-software].
 2. An Ultraleap Hand Tracking Camera - follow setup process [here][developer-site-setup-camera].
-3. Unity 2021.3 LTS or newer.
-UnityPlugin packages have been tested to work against 2022.3 LTS.
-Light testing has been done with Unity 6.
-However, there are still issues with the render pipeline switching to URP - many of the materials and sample scenes will not render correctly due to broken shaders.
+3. Unity 2022.3 LTS or newer.
+UnityPlugin packages have been tested to work against 2022.3 LTS and Unity 6.3 and URP/BiRP
 4. Follow one of the Installation workflows listed below.

+There are also some notable known issues in this release, worth mentioning here:
+- Ultraleap tracking with Ultraleap hardware no longer works on a Meta Quest 3 headset running an OS version >76 due to [changes in which permissions are allowed.](https://developers.meta.com/horizon/resources/permissions-prohibited/)
+- On MacOS only, the client libraries now default to using a different tracking server port.
+For hand tracking to work, either change the Server Connection Input mode to PORT or set the port in the Server Name Space field to {"tracking_server_port": 12345}

 More detailed Getting Started documentation is available on [our website][documentation]